cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 ### Write A Letter To Your Future Self (Kata)

+In this kata you will start to envision yourself in the future by writing a letter to your future self.
+And you will help your network to support you by making your vision and your objectives visible on your online profiles.

 _**Duration:** 35 minutes_

 The letter to your future self is a classic method in self motivation and visioning.
 You reflect on your current situation and give your future self an advice.
 You write it down as a letter, address it to yourself and open it in the future.
 With the letter in the back of your mind chances are that your wishes become a [self-fulfilling prophecy](https://en.wikipedia.org/wiki/Self-fulfilling_prophecy).